Mirchi Ke Tipore Recipe (Rajasthani Instant Chili Pickle)

 Notes

-Choosing the chilies depends upon your taste.
-If you like hot and spicy pickles, then go for the spicy chilies, but if you like the pickle to be less spicy, go for the milder green chilies.
+Choosing the chilies depends on your taste.
+If you like hot and spicy pickles, go for the spicy chilies; if you prefer a less spicy pickle, go for the milder green chilies.

-Some people’s skin is sensitive and the chilies can cause burn on the palms.
-If you are one of those, then try to wear gloves while handling the chilies.
-If you don’t have gloves, then wash your hands immediately after handling them and if the burning sensation is still not gone, then dip the pams in cold milk for 5 minutes.
+Some people’s skin is sensitive, and the chilies can cause burns on the palms.
+If you are one of those, try wearing gloves while handling the chilies.
+If you don’t have gloves, wash your hands immediately after handling them, and if the burning sensation persists, dip your palms in cold milk for 5 minutes.

 Do not overcook the pickle.
 The chilies must be slightly crunchy.

-You can replace dry mango powder with lime juice but the shelf life will reduce a little.
+You can replace dry mango powder with lime juice, but its shelf life will be reduced.

 Nutrition